Table of contents

 - Materials (actual materials or information)

-- Measurement (for example: KPI’s, exception reports, production expectancies)
+- Measurement (for example KPI’s, exception reports, production expectancies)

-- Environment (for example: noise, temperature, culture)
+- Environment (for example noise, temperature, culture)

-It is very important that the potential root causes are ACTIONABLE ITEMS!
+It is especially important in the “Fishbone Diagram” or “Ishikawa Diagram” that the potential root causes are ACTIONABLE ITEMS!
 Actionable items are problems that we can implement a tangible fix.
-For example, one of the root causes to the effect of “Employees are average of 7 minutes late to work over a 30 day period” is that the metric of “on-time” has not defined in employee handbook.
+For example, one of the root causes of the effect of “Employees are an average of 7 minutes late to work over a 30-day period” is that the metric of “on-time” has not been defined in the employee handbook.
 The fix to this is tangible (to define “on time” and subsequently to measure timeliness).

-What did you think?
-Did this article help you and your team to develop an effective Fishbone Diagram?
+Did this article help you and your team to develop an effective Fishbone Diagram template in excel?
 Please share your thoughts in the comments below.